LouisRaynal/cost_based_selection/README.md

 (X_train, X_val, \
  y_train, y_val) = train_test_split(X, y, test_size=0.5, random_state=123, stratify=y)
 ```
-We now can obtain a feature ranking given a cost penalization parameter value, or use a list of parameters to obtain each ranking in a pandas DataFrame.
+We now can obtain a feature ranking given a cost penalization parameter value, or we can use a list of parameters to obtain each ranking in a pandas DataFrame.
 We below use the method based on Joint Mutual Information (JMI), but other methods can be used similarly.
 See the module `cost_based_methods`.

 ```python
 from cost_based_selection import cost_based_methods